jpaulogg/vim-tangram/README.md

 ## Features

-- snippets by file type (easy to access when editing another file type)
+- snippets by file type
+- easy to access when editing another file type (just type subdirectory before)
-- accept placeholders with default values
-- accept placeholders with tags to replace in all file
+- completion function that works similar to file completion (will set `completefunc` option)
-- accept placeholders with vim expression
+- accepts placeholders with vim expression
+- replaces all occurrences of selected placeholder at once
+- handles nested placeholders well
+- easy to jump through placeholders
 - very light, only ~143 lines of code.

 ## Mappings